-Move-in days will be staggered across several days.
-Students will be limited to the number of nonstudent individuals (2) assisting them.
-Residential Life has posted the move-in schedule on the Wilson Portal and communicated directly with students.
+To further promote social distancing and safe practices, Move-In Day will be staggered across several days and times.
+Students will have a limited amount of time to move-in to their residence hall and will be limited to the number of non-student individuals (2) assisting them.
+Residential Life will be communicating directly with students to schedule this process.